nima-karkhaneh/portfolio/todo-list-application/README.md

-# ToDo List Application
+# Secure ToDo List Application

 ## Overview
-This is a secure, full-stack ToDo List application built using the PERN stack (PostgreSQL, Express, React, Node.js).
-It allows users to sign up, log in, and manage personalised todo items through a smooth and responsive single-page interface.
+This project is a **production-grade, full-stack ToDo List application** built with the PERN stack (PostgreSQL, Express, React, Node.js).
+Unlike a typical tutorial todo app, it focuses on **real-world security and deployment challenges**:

-The app uses **React Router** for SPA (Single Page Application) behavior — meaning users can navigate between routes (login, dashboard, etc.) without full page reloads.
-JWT authentication is handled securely via `httpOnly` cookies.
+- Authentication is handled using **JWTs stored in secure, `httpOnly` cookies**, protecting against XSS.
+- Backend routes are protected by **authorisation middleware** that verifies tokens and user IDs.
+- All input is **validated and sanitised** before hitting the database, preventing SQL injection and malicious payloads.
+- Database connections are managed through **connection pooling** (`pg.Pool`) for stability in production (deployed with Neon).

+The frontend is a **responsive SPA** built with React and React Router, providing smooth navigation between login, signup, and dashboard pages without full reloads.

+> **Note:** Since the backend is hosted on Render (with a free-tier PostgreSQL instance on Neon), the API may experience cold starts of several seconds.
+This can also be true for the frontend which is hosted on Vercel.

 ## Table of Contents
 - [Overview](#overview)